Skippy404/CAPI/README.md

 # CAPI
-The web API for http://yggpi.co.za/
+The web API for http://yggpi.co.za/ written in C, using https://kore.io/